cheefoo/centos/README.md

   EOF

   ```
-6. Please note that image-id given in below command belongs to us-east-1, if you are launching in a different region please look up the image-id for that region.
+6. Please note that image-id given in below command belongs to us-east-1, if you are launching in a different region please look up the image-id for that region [AWS Linux AMI IDs](https://aws.amazon.com/amazon-linux-ami/).
 Take note of the returned "InstanceId" after launching each instance in order to create tags
   ```
   aws ec2 run-instances \
   --image-id ami-9be6f38c \